apostrophecms/docs/docs/reference/modules/settings.md

 </AposCodeBlock>

 ::: note
-In this example, we are adding the preview component into the `@apostrophecms/settings` folder at project level.
-However, you could also elect to create a single module for all of the Vue components you are adding to your project, as long as the component files are being addeed to the `/ui/apos/components/` folder of the module.
+In this example, we are adding the preview component into the `@apostrophecms/settings` folder at the project level.
+However, you could also elect to create a single module for all of the Vue components you are adding to your project, as long as the component files are being added to the `/ui/apos/components/` folder of the module.
 :::

 The preview Vue component takes two props, `subform` and `values`.
 The values prop can be used to retrieve the values the user adds to the schema fields and then manipulate and output those values.
+In this example, we are simply retreiving and displaying the value of the `displayName` field from the associated subform.